 ClickUp automatically updates progress percentage as you meet Targets in real-time.
 This can motivate your sales and marketing teams as they see the numbers rising every day!

 Want to monitor more marketing metrics?

 ClickUp is loaded with features that your teams need to manage your project or marketing program.

 Track sales, conversion rates, social media engagement, and more, with a Line Chart, Bar Chart, Pie Chart, Battery Chart, or however you best visualize data!

 You need to take a look at all the marketing decisions and initiatives that you’ve taken in the past few years.
 Additionally, you’ll also have to go through old reports to see which marketing tactics worked and which didn’t.

 With the help of a marketing audit, you’ll be able to avoid the issues your marketing department has faced in the past.

 Not only can you embed lists, tables, images, and videos, you can also assign actionable tasks directly within a ClickUp Doc.

 And to make your job even easier, ClickUp lets you save your work as a marketing plan template that you can use later!

-After the audit, you’ll need to determine where you’re currently placed in the market.
+After the audit, you’ll need to determine where you’re currently placed in the market and market trends.